sarelvdwalt/fun-base/README.md

 - Installing your dependencies:
     + Just run `php bin/composer install` inside your directory on localhost where you cloned it, and you should see a ton of stuff being installed.

+### Is it working?
+If you run this:

+    php play.php

+And you get the output:

+    It worked!
+Try giving your own value! :)

+It means it's working perfectly :)

 Please chat to me or one of the devs if you need more help, and we'll give you a nudge in the right direction.